-🖺 Choose new Files Opens a dialog that lets you select files from a local drive or a remote computer.
-Subsequent search and monitoring actions will process (analyze the content) of all selected files. 🚮 Choose new Containers Opens a dialog that lets you select containers from Docker or Kubernetes subsystems.
+Submenu/ Menu Item Description Choose new Containers Opens a dialog that lets you select containers from Docker or Kubernetes subsystems.
 Subsequent search and monitoring actions will process (analyze the streamed log data) of all selected containers.
 Compose Data Sources Opens a dialog that lets you compose a new set of data sources (optionally stored to a new permanent profile) from the ones that are defined in the existing profiles.
 Configure current Data Sources This lets you change the configuration of the current selected data sources.
 You may change their encoding, date/time pattern etc. but also add other data sources from one or many other computers, or remove existing ones.
-Advanced Mode Toggles between advanced and simple search definition mode. 🚍 Clone Tab Creates a copy of the current search tab with the exact same search criteria.
-Register Bookmark Tab Stores the definition of search criteria as a user named bookmark for later user (see 9.12 Bookmarks View).
-Result Data 🛞 Create Snapshot Creates a snapshot (immutable copy) of the current result data.
-Result data snapshots appear in the "Result Snapshots" tab, from where you may restore a search tab from a snapshot at any time.
-Restored search tabs will be backed by another copy of the snapshot.
-That way we ensure that a snapshot remains unchanged after its creation. 💾 Save to Groups menu items aimed to save the result data to files of different formats.
-Text file Saves the result table data to one or several text files.
-The unchanged original content of individual entries is written to the text file without custom columns nor additional information such as host and path.
-HTML file Saves the selected columns of the result table to one or several web pages (HTML files) that can be viewed in a web browser.
+Advanced Mode Toggles between advanced and simple search definition mode. 🚾 Clone Tab Creates a copy of the current search tab with the exact same search criteria.
+Bookmark Tab Stores the definition of search criteria as a user named bookmark for later user (see 9.12 Bookmarks View ).
+SSH Console New Opens a SSH Console for the selected host or all hosts within a folder.
+Please note that hosts must have been defined within the Host Manager prior to being available for opening a new SSH Console that connects to them.
+Help User Manuel Opens this user manual in the associated viewer.
+About Retrospective Opens information page about Retrospective.
+Keyboard Shortcuts Opens the Retrospective Keyboard Shortcuts window.
+Release notes Displays a list of changes implemented in Retrospective.
+R Program activation Opens the Program Activation where you can enter the activation key and permanently activate Retrospective (see 3.2 Program Registration ).
+Update Software Checks if there is a new software version available.
+Welcome Page Opens the Welcome banner that is located on the left.